-Iess Mihalczo is a new assistant gardener.
+Jess Mihalczo is a new assistant gardener.
 Jess has a background in advertising/ communications.
 She's passionate about plants and makes candles in her time outside of work.

+Erin (Conley) Monda has been named lead horticulturalist.
+Monda served as the Morris's rosarian since 2021.
+In her new position, she is responsible for the English Park Section and will manage the daily operations of the Horticulture Department and seven horticulture staff.
+Henry Richmond-Boudewyns joins us as an assistant gardner.
+He is returning to the Morris after having been a summer seasonal worker several years ago.
 Anaïs Weilenman is a new Visitor Experience supervisor and will assist in overseeing daily visitor operations, providing rentals support, and managing frontline staff.
 She has recently worked in some galleries in New York.
 NFW INTERNS Welcome to the 2024 cohort, who will spend 9 to 12 months at the Morris!
 Left to right: Zachary Gillespie, the Hay, Honey Farm Natural Areas intern; Luke Foering, the Walter W. Root Arboriculture intern; Kelsey Tagg, the Alice & J. Liddon Pennock Jr. Horticulture intern; June Murray, the McClean Contributionship Youth & Visitor Education intern; Charlie Wilson, the McClean Contributionship Adult Education intern; Max Dupont, The Martha J. Wallace Plant Propagation fellow; Claire Coss, the Walter W. Root Arboriculture intern; Wren Lucas, the Charles S. Holman Jr. Rose & Flower Garden intern; Anna Garrison-Bedell, the Charles S. Holman Ir.
 Rose & Flower Garden intern; Phoebe Mack, the Alice & J. Liddon Pennock Jr. Horticulture intern.

 SUMMER IN THE GARDENS CBS Philadelphia showcased five areas of the Morris in its SummerFest series on July 21, including a segment with longtime Garden Educator volunteer Irv Leventhal.
-DYNAMIC DUO Our Garden Railway trainmasters, Bruce Morrell and his grandson Josh Faia, were interviewed by the Philadelphia Inquirer.

 V PUMPKINS GALORE The new Morris Pumpkin Cottage, decorated with more than 800 pumpkins, delighted visitors of all ages and provided the perfect fall selfie spot.

-A HGR ON NFL The Holiday Garden Railway-with Eagles and Giants rail cars, an Eagles helmet, a Linc train station, and 3D-printed fans was highlighted on the December 25 pregame and game coverage of the two teams.
+VINAMIC DUO Our Garden Railway trainmasters, Bruce Morrell and his grandson Josh Faia, were interviewed by the Philadelphia Inquirer. 🔺 HGR ON NFL The Holiday Garden Railway-with Eagles and Giants rail cars, an Eagles helmet, a Linc train station, and 3D-printed fans was highlighted on the December 25 pregame and game coverage of the two teams.
 The best gift?
 The Eagles won!